Quantum key distribution with correlated sources: Results

 As expected, this figure shows that when the magnitude of pulse correlations characterised by $\epsilon_i$ increases the secret key rate decreases.
 Also, as the length of the correlations taken into account increases the secret key rate drops.
-We note, however, that even when long range correlations are considered, a secret key can still be obtained.
-Namely, Fig.~\ref{fig:comparison1} shows that one can generate a secret key even when there are correlations between ten subsequent pulses in all the parameter regimes investigated, when using the RT and the LP analysis.
+We note, however, that even when long-range correlations are considered, a secret key can still be obtained.
+Namely, Fig.~1 shows that, for $\epsilon = 10^{-6}$, one can generate a secret key even when there are correlations between ten subsequent pulses.
 Clearly, for a smaller value of the parameter $\epsilon_i$ longer correlations can be included.
 In fact, if $\epsilon_i$ is small enough, one can consider a very long range of pulse correlations while guaranteeing the security of QKD.

-We emphasise that the security proof selected highly affects the results obtained, and this is also illustrated in Fig.~\ref{fig:comparison1}, where we apply our technique to three different security analyses.
-In particular, this figure demonstrates the good performance of the RT when applied to the original LT protocol.
-The reason is because the RT (see the Methods section) provides a tighter estimation of the phase error rate, when compared with the two other security analyses, and therefore a better performance.
-We remark that the RT approach is general and can be applied to other QKD protocols as well.
-In simple terms, it allows us to quantify how far the actual states are from the reference states, therefore constraining the amount of information that can be used by Eve to learn the secret key.